netscaler/cloud-native-getting-started/gcp/anthos/apigw/PERSONA_DEVELOPER.md

   * Connection #0 to host pet-service.echoserver.com left intact
   ```
 ## Add X-Forwarded-For header by applying a rewrite policy on ADC CPX API Gateway
-- Apply the policy and then send a request to see the header that has been added
+- Apply the policy and then send a request to see the X-Forwarded-For header added
   ```shell
   $ cat apigw_policies/rewrite-headers.yaml
     apiVersion: citrix.com/v1